I just bought a flash drive, and it seems to be working really slowly on my Mac. What should I do?

 Every time you want to permanently delete files on your USB drive, you don’t have to format it again.
 You can just use a reliable file shredder to conveniently erase files in a secure way.

-Download and install the software on your Mac.
-Launch it once installation is complete.
+Download and install the software for free on your Mac.
+Launch it once the installation is complete.
 Connect your flash drive to the USB port.

-From the left tab of the software, click More Tools and select File Shredder.
-Hit Select Files.
+From the left tab of the software, select Shredder.
+Hit the "+" button.

 A Finder window will appear.
 On the sidebar, you will see a list of folders and your connected USB drive.
 Look for your flash drive below the Devices section and click on it.

 Select the files that you want to delete and press Open.
-If you want to add more files for deletion, simply click on the Add Files button on the upper-left corner of the window.
+If you want to add more files for deletion, simply click on the Add or Drag Files button.

 Before you continue, make sure that you’re certain that you wish to delete your files.

-Once you have selected all files that you wish to delete, hit Shred.
-Click Confirm to proceed.
+Once you have selected all files that you wish to delete, hit SHRED.

 Formatting is useful for making the most out of your flash drive.
 Choosing the format that matches the Mac you’re using as well as your data storage needs are very important.

 So is deleting unwanted and confidential files as safely and securely as possible.
-This is made possible with iMyMac-Cleaner File Shredder.
+This is made possible with iMyMac PowerMyMac File Shredder.

 You should use it with caution, though.
-Once files are wiped off by iMyMac-Cleaner File Shredder, you will no longer be able to recover them!
+Once files are wiped off by iMyMac PowerMyMac File Shredder, you will no longer be able to recover them!